 While the TPCO is still in its infancy stage, it already has some success stories worth sharing with other universities.
-These are inspiring narratives that can spark interest and motivation towards tech transfer.
-One of these is the story of Ms. Jude Maternal, a technical researcher of the Northern Mindanao Food Innovation Center.
+These are inspiring narratives that can spark interest and motivation toward tech transfer.
+One of these is the story of Ms. Jude Maternal, a technical researcher at the Northern Mindanao Food Innovation Center.
 Jude is the first USTP researcher whose innovation was adopted and licensed by a food manufacturing company.
 In her talk, she underscored the relevance of the researchers’ participation in technology transfer.

-On the part of the BukSu participants, they look forward to a second session which will focus on the presentation and critiquing of their outputs.
+On the part of the BukSU participants, they look forward to a second session which will focus on the presentation and critiquing of their outputs.